ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * no_empty_title: Class 'donor' has no title
 * no_empty_title: Class 'family' has no title
 * no_empty_title: Class 'cohort' has no title
-* no_empty_title: Class 'member' has no title
 * no_empty_title: Class 'cell line' has no title
 * no_empty_title: Class 'user' has no title
 * no_empty_title: Class 'analysis process' has no title
-* no_empty_title: Slot 'telephone' has no title
-* no_empty_title: Slot 'organization' has no title
-* no_empty_title: Slot 'email' has no title
 * no_empty_title: Slot 'role' has no title
-* no_empty_title: Slot 'has technology' has no title
 * no_empty_title: Slot 'has experiment process' has no title
 * no_empty_title: Slot 'has analysis process' has no title
 * no_empty_title: Slot 'has workflow' has no title
 * no_empty_title: Slot 'has workflow step' has no title
 * no_empty_title: Slot 'has workflow parameter' has no title
 * no_empty_title: Slot 'has agent' has no title
-* no_empty_title: Slot 'has member' has no title
 * no_empty_title: Slot 'has proband' has no title
 * no_empty_title: Enum 'experiment process type enum' has no title
 * no_empty_title: Enum 'user role enum' has no title
 #### Warnings
-* recommended: Slot 'has technology' does not have recommended slot 'description'
 * recommended: Slot 'has experiment process' does not have recommended slot 'description'
 * recommended: Slot 'has analysis process' does not have recommended slot 'description'
 * standard_naming: Class has name 'agent'
-* standard_naming: Class has name 'technology'
 * standard_naming: Class has name 'experiment process'
 * standard_naming: Class has name 'workflow'
 * standard_naming: Class has name 'workflow step'